-In December 2019, the FASB issued ASU 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes This ASU simplifies accounting for income taxes by removing the following exceptions: (1) exception to the Incremental approach for intra-period tax allocation, (2) exceptions to accounting for basis differences when there are ownership changes in foreign investments, and (3) exception in interim period income tax accounting for year-to-date losses that exceed anticipated losses.
+In December 2019, the FASB issued ASU 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes.
+This ASU simplifies accounting for income taxes by removing the following exceptions: (1) exception to the Incremental approach for intra-period tax allocation, (2) exceptions to accounting for basis differences when there are ownership changes in foreign investments, and (3) exception in interim period income tax accounting for year-to-date losses that exceed anticipated losses.
 The ASU also improves financial statement preparers' application of income tax related guidance for franchise taxes that are partially based on income; transactions with a government that result in a step up in the tax basis of goodwill; separate financial statements of legal entities that are not subject to tax; and enacted changes in tax laws in interim periods.
 The ASU is effective for public business entities for fiscal years beginning after December 15, 2020 and interim periods within those fiscal years.
-ASU 2019-12 became effective for the ASU on our condensed consolidated financial statements in the future.
+ASU 2019-12 became effective for the three-month period ended December 31, 2021 and had no material impact on our condensed consolidated financial statements.
+The Company will continue to monitor the impact of the ASU on our condensed consolidated financial statements in the future.

-GEE GROUP INC. NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (unaudited) (A mountain thousands account per share data, unlarg otherwise stated)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (unaudited) (Amounts in thousands except per share data, unless otherwise stated)

-In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting This ASU provides temporary optional expedients and exceptions to the U.S. GAAP guidance on contract modifications and hedge accounting to ease the financial reporting burdens related to the expected market transition from the LIBOR and other interbank offered rates to alternative reference rates.
+In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting.
+This ASU provides temporary optional expedients and exceptions to the U.S. GAAP guidance on contract modifications and hedge accounting to ease the financial reporting burdens related to the expected market transition from the LIBOR and other interbank offered rates to alternative reference rates.
 This ASU is effective for all entities beginning as of its date of effectiveness, March 12, 2020.
 The guidance is temporary and can be applied through December 31, 2022.
 In January 2021, the FASB issued ASU 2021-01, Reference Rate Reform (Topic 848): Scope, to provide supplemental guidance and to further clarify the scope of the amended guidance.
 The guidance has not impacted the condensed consolidated financial statements to date.
 The Company will continue to monitor the impact of the ASU on our condensed consolidated financial statements in the future.

-No other recent accounting pronouncements were issued by the FASB and the SEC that are believed by management to have a material impact on the Company's present or future financial statements.
+No other recent accounting pronouncements were issued by the FASB and the Securities and Exchange Commission ("SEC") that are believed by management to have a material impact on the Company's present or future financial statements.